YogeshAbnave/multi-agent-orchestration-on-aws/multi-agent-orchestration-on-aws/AUTO-FIX-ENABLED.md

 1. ✅ Check if knowledge-base directories exist
 2. ✅ Create missing directories
 3. ✅ Add placeholder README.md files
+4. ✅ Check if CDK is bootstrapped
+5. ✅ Prompt to bootstrap if needed (one-time setup)
-4. ✅ Then proceed with your selected operation
+6. ✅ Then proceed with your selected operation

 ## What Gets Auto-Fixed